the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 Thanks for spotting this.
 We went throught the paper and thought about the use of "we" in each instance.
 Now it should refer, to the paper authors exclusively.

+> Page 8
+> By 2035, we want to have achieved accepted rules on the use of AI in research tasks and software development.
+Open Science and Open Research are by then well established in academia, and supported by respective Open Research Software strategies of the political actors.
+We also hope that Data Awareness and Data Protection are still values that are protected. – Earlier on the text in these boxes were explained to be what has been achieved by 2035, so this needs rewording.
+And why are some of these terms capitalised?

+Thank You for spotting.
+A stronger wording is now used and capitalisation has been changed.
+We kept Open Science, Open Research, and Good Scientific Practice since to us they are proper, full nouns.

+> Page 9
+> 2.6 How have academic Institutions transformed by then? – this title is quite different to the others of section 2 (which are issues) and would benefit from rewording

+We reworded it as a statement.

+> As per previous comments, wording like “we expect/hope” should be removed from the Achieved Goals box

+Thanks for  spotting this.
+We increased our boldness and removed every hope...

 \newpage

 ## Reviewer C